petgraph/petgraph/README.md

 -   `matrix_graph` (default) enable `MatrixGraph`.
 -   `serde-1` (optional) enable serialization for `Graph, StableGraph, GraphMap` using serde 1.0.
 Requires Rust version as required by serde.
+-   `rayon` (optional) enable parallel iterators for the underlying data in `GraphMap`.
+Requires Rust version as required by Rayon.

 ## Recent Changes